 The advantage of not adding pasta into this tuna casserole is that it is super flexible.
 You could serve it with either pasta, quinoa, rice or couscous (if you prefer not to have it on its own).

-This butternut squash casserole recipe with tuna is big enough to feed a family of 4 twice! (especially if you have it with a side dish, such as pasta).
+This butternut squash casserole recipe with tuna is big enough to feed a family of 4 twice! (especially if you have it with pasta).
 And it tastes just as delicious the next day.
-This is convenience food at its best:)
+This is convenience food at its best!

 - 1 medium butternut squash peeled, cubed